xvxx/deadwiki/README.md

 # deadwiki

-_Dead simple personal wiki._
+_a dead simple personal wiki_

-**deadwiki** is a Markdown-powered wiki that uses your filesystem to store all its wiki pages.
-This means you can keep your wiki in a git repository and edit them with your text editor, or through a web interface.
+**deadwiki** is a Markdown-powered wiki that uses your filesystem as its db.
+This means you can keep your wiki in a git repository and edit content with your text editor, or read and modify pages _with style_ using its 1990s-era web interface.

-There are three built-in ways to access it:
+There are three built-in ways to access your deadwiki:

-- Local webserver with a basic, static HTML UI.
+- Via local webserver and static HTML UI.
-- Native WebView app that wraps it.
+- Via native WebView app that wraps the UI.
 - Just use your filesystem.
-Regular Markdown files.
+Regular Markdown files. `cat`, `ls`, etc.

 ## HTML